Anilkumar921/Anilkumar921/README.md

-Hello, my name is Anil Kumar, I live in Chitrakote Dham Karvi and I am doing B.Sc Computer Science from Mahatma Gandhi Chitrakote Gramodaya Vishwavidyalaya and looking for job for internship in IT company.
+Hello, my name is Anil Kumar, I live in Chitrakote Dham Karvi and I am doing B.Sc Computer Science from Mahatma Gandhi Chitrakote Gramodaya Vishwavidyalaya and looking for job OR internship in IT company.

 <!---
 Anilkumar921/Anilkumar921 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.